Nyamile holds a lily she's picked near her home in South Sudan.

 Conflict, the climate crisis and economic shocks continue to drive more and more communities around the world into a hunger crisis.

-Conflict, in particular the increased targeting of civilians, remains the key driver of hunger around the world.
+Conflict and organised violence, in particular the increased targeting of civilians, remains the key driver of hunger around the world.
 And it’s set to worsen the already restricted access to food through the disruption of global markets.
 People fleeing their homes also have to leave behind their land and the chance to grow their own food.

-Hunger Hotspots: 5 countries of urgent concern
+Hunger Hotspots: 5 countries of highest concern

 A mum carries a child on her back while walking through a field in Mali,.

-Action Against Hunger’s work in the Sahel region
+Action Against Hunger’s work in Mali

 South Sudan